whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/A Splintered Mind.md

 The key to focus is understanding that [ADHD minds have an aversion to boredom](http://douglascootey.com/search?q=boredom).
 Scolding somebody to not be bored motivates somebody about as well as a gun to the head.
 There may be some short term benefits, but in the long run, it will create self-esteem issues and other psychological hangups.
 Instead, accept that boredom is part of the problem and address it with targeted coping strategies.

-## Here are five steps I use to rein in my focus:
+# Here Are Five Steps I Use to Rein in My Focus

 1.  **Simplify your tasks:** I break projects down into three steps at a time, usually in the form of a checklist, and memorize those steps.
 I call them my [ThreeDos](http://douglascootey.com/2013/09/adhd-three-ways-to-engage-hyperfocus-at.html), instead of ToDos.
 I find I can simulate ADHD hyperfocus by doing this, but without the downside of being totally immersed in my own world and deaf to the one around me.
 2.  **Drown out distractions:** I like playing [EDM](https://en.wikipedia.org/wiki/Electronic_dance_music) to pump up my energy levels, but any music that excites you will do.
 Dance music causes me to tap my feet, which has the same focusing effect as exercise.
 It’s important to not play any music with lyrics if you haven’t heard the songs before.
 The purpose is to prevent distractions, not add to them!
 If EDM doesn’t work because I’m working with others or I need to stay attentive to outside interruptions, I will play white noise (often mixed with brown and pink noise).